Best Camping Water Container: 7 Reliable & Leak-Proof Options

 Capacity

-How much water do you need?
-If you are camping in a large group or plan on heading somewhere far from a reliable water source, we recommend opting for a high-capacity container like the Reliance Jumbo-Tainer (26.5 liters).
+Required capacity will depend on how much water you need.
+If camping in a large group or heading somewhere far from a reliable water source, we recommend a high-capacity container like the Reliance Jumbo-Tainer (26.5 liters).
+For backpacking, a smaller, collapsible container like the MSR Dromedary will be easier to carry and more likely to fit into small spaces in your pack.

 The US National Park Service recommends that campers drink at least 2 liters per day.
 Bear this in mind when choosing, and also take into account variables like high temperatures, exertion (if you’ll be hiking, for example), and the regular water intake of members in your group.